fniksic/diffstream/README.md

 ## Additional Information

-### Summary of claims in the paper supported by the artifact
+### Summary of claims in the paper supported by the artifact VM

+This artifact supports the claims in the paper made in Section 5.

+The case studies in sections 5.1 and 5.3 are fully supported by the artifact, as all of the tests can be re-run and verified.

+The case studies in 5.2 and 5.4 are partially supported.
+All of the tests can be re-run, but the performance numbers differ due to being run in a VM.
+However, the results appear to show similar trends to what is in the paper.

 ### Availability